malaire/banglejs/apps/widadjust/README.md

 ### `setClockError`

-`WIDGETS.adjust.setClockError(x)` sets clock error to given value, in milliseconds.
+`WIDGETS.adjust.setClockError(x)` sets clock error to given value, in milliseconds and returns the old clock error or `undefined` if widget is disabled.

 ## GitHub